Consteel/manual/docs/manual/12_0_earthquake-analysis/12_1_steps-of-the-seismic-analysis.md

 4. Analysis / Analysis tab

-   - Setting the statical calculation parameters; For the comparision of available analysis types, please check at the _[chapter 8.4 Analysis types](../8_0_structural-analysis/8_4_analysis-types.md)_
+   - Setting the statical calculation parameters; For the comparision of available analysis types, please check at the _[ Analysis types](../8_0_structural-analysis/8_4_analysis-types.md)_
    - Setting the parameters for Dynamic calculations

 5. Design / Global checks and Member checks tab